Order Now! Laura Coufal's new EBOOK, Letting Go & Living Slow, is available now!

-This easy sweet and sour shrimp, pineapple, and sausage skillet is my go-to when I need to throw a meal together quickly.
+This smoked sausage & pineapple skillet is my go-to when I need to throw a meal together quickly.
 It is tangy and delicious with chunks of fresh, sweet pineapple.
 Since I am frequently in need of something I can prepare in a jiffy, I have made this meal too many times to count.
-My family never gets tired of it.
+My family never gets tired of it.Ā

 I also love that it is a one-pan meal with a serving of both fresh fruit and veggies included.
 In my book, nothing beats cooked fresh pineapple.
 It adds a fresh tangy, sweet flavor that complements any meat that it is being served with.